For many of us, the first question that comes to mind when we discover we’re pregnant is “can we afford it?”

-Taking on extra jobs or working all the overtime you can isn’t good for anyone’s health, especially so if you are pregnant.
+Taking on extra jobs or working all the overtime you can isn’t good for anyone’s health, more so if you are pregnant.

 But that doesn’t mean side hustles are off-limits.

-Think easy couch-friendly options like scanning your groceries with Homescan or iRi or answering surveys with Opinion World, Valued Opinions or Toluna (these are our top Kiwi survey sites)
+including couch-friendly options like scanning your groceries with Homescan or iRi or answering paid online surveys with Opinion World, Valued Opinions or Toluna.

 Nielsen Mobile will pay for around $50 a year just for installing their app or software on your computer and allowing them to track your browsing history.

 For more info, check out our top picks for survey sites

 - Paid Surveys Australia: 15 Legit Survey Sites for Aussies 2021

 - Best Paid Online Survey Sites in New Zealand to Earn Extra Money